Light Travel Time Effects in Kilonova Models: Method

 \subsection{Optical depth}

 Our modelling focusses on the \ion{Sr}{ii} multiplet which we approximate as a single, pure scattering line -- i.e., there is no fluorescence, and we do not separately account for component transitions in the multiplet.
 We adopt a single rest wavelength of 10500\,\AA, and we treat line interactions in the Sobolev approximation.
+Only bound-bound scattering is considered throughout this work following findings by \citet{kasen2013} that other opacity sources provide only minor contributions in kilonovae, and so can be neglected for this exploratory study.
 We adopt a profile for the Sobolev optical depth that is an inverse power law mimicking the decrease in density with increasing radial distance from the photosphere, described as:

 where $r$ denotes the radial coordinate and $R$ corresponds to the photospheric radius. $\alpha$ and $\beta$ are free parameters, with $\alpha$ dictating the optical depth at the photosphere, and $\beta$ controlling the rate at which the optical depth falls off with radial distance. $\alpha$ can vary over the course of the simulation.
 Primarily, we consider a case where the line is always optically thick at the photosphere, and the evolution of $\alpha$ is described by: